 The complexity number has a number of important uses:

 - Normalizing asset value –A refinery’s market value (when bought or sold) is generally thought to correlate with complexity number, since complexity correlates roughly with both costs and margins.
-So the complexity number provides a useful normalization factor when comparing refinery transaction values.
+In this case, the complexity number provides a useful normalization factor when comparing refinery transaction values